noeg18/COMSM3201-MSc-Project-Computer-Science/README.md

 ### Related work

-I will build on the contribution of the paper “Assessing correctness in LLM-based code generation via uncertainty estimation”, in being the first to explore estimating the uncertainty of LLM-based code generation to assess correctness.
+This project will build on the contribution of the paper “Assessing correctness in LLM-based code generation via uncertainty estimation”, in being the first to explore estimating the uncertainty of LLM-based code generation to assess correctness.
 It adapted techniques from natural language generation research to find a strong negative correlation between uncertainty and correctness.

 Previous research has implemented a Neuro-symbolic tool and found that it offered an effective alternative to scaling model size.
 This research found that their ‘Xander’ tool outperformed its 4 times larger counterpart in SQL query generation.
 It also found that symbolic approaches can be more accurate at detecting errors in queries than neural approaches.